WordPress Plugin: User Switching

 Features

-• Switch users: Instantly switch to any user account from the Users screen.
+• Switch user: Instantly switch to any user account from the Users screen.

 • Switch back: Instantly switch back to your originating account.